Karl F. Werner: Aftermath

 Bilek was murdered in the Villa Montalvo park in Saratoga.
-A park maintenance man who had seen him there and who knew him to be "a little odd" was able to give police the name of Oak Grove High School graduate and San Jose City College student Karl F. Werner of San Jose.
+A park maintenance man who had seen the assailant and knew him to be "a little odd" was able to give police the name of Oak Grove High School graduate and San Jose City College student Karl F. Werner of San Jose.
 Werner was a student and classmate of the first two victims.
 According to a girl who dated him, he was "accomplished in mathematics" and not a "weird, skulking guy that we picture as a serial killer."

 Werner had previously been a suspect in an unsolved knife assault on another woman.
 A search warrant was obtained, and the knife used in the Bilek murder was located on the premises of the Werner residence.
 The local authorities had already drawn a connection between the 1969 Furlong/Snoozy slayings and the Bilek murder, calling the latter "a carbon-copy killing."
 In September, Karl F. Werner confessed to the murders of Furlong, Snoozy, and Bilek, and received a life sentence.